 Emerging SEO Pricing Trends and ROI Frameworks

-Throughout this guide, we’ve talked a lot about SEO budgets.
 But knowing what to invest in is only half the equation.
 The other half is understanding what you might get in return.

 In ecommerce, SEO ROI refers to how much revenue your organic traffic generates compared to what you spend to get it.
-Rankings and traffic are part of the picture, but what really matters is how those visitors turn into actual sales through search visibility, product discovery, and on-site conversion.
+Rankings and website traffic are part of the picture, but what really matters is how those visitors turn into actual sales through search visibility, product discovery, and on-site conversion.

 To make sense of this, you can use a simple calculator that models potential outcomes.
 This ecommerce SEO ROI calculator lets you input your current traffic, average order value, margins, and SEO spend.
 It gives you an estimate of how your investment might pay off over time.